syl20bnr/spacemacs-elpa-mirror/melpa/xah-fly-keys-readme.txt

 xah-fly-command-mode-activate (press 【<home>】 or 【F8】 or 【Alt+Space】 or 【menu】)

-xah-fly-insert-mode-activate  (when in command mode, press letter 【f】 key)
+xah-fly-insert-mode-activate  (when in command mode, press qwerty letter key f.
+(Dvorak key u))

 When in command mode:
 【f】 (or Dvorak 【u】) activates insertion mode.